JRCERT-Accredited Program in Medical Dosimetry

 Tuition and Fees

-The value of the Program for each student is Thirty Two Thousand Seven Hundred and Ninety Two Dollars ($32,792.00).
-As part of the program value, the accepted student will receive an educational stipend of Twelve Thousand Seven Hundred and Ninety Two Dollars ($12,792.00).
+The value of the Program for each student is Thirty Five Thousand and Eighty Dollars ($35,080).
+As part of the program value, the accepted student will receive an educational stipend of Fifteen Thousand and Eighty Dollars ($15,080).
 In consideration of the value of the program, including the educational stipend, the student agrees to full time employment with UMMC as a dosimetrist for a period of eighteen (18) months following graduation from the program, if a position is available.

 Outside of the one-time tuition fee, students may enroll for on-site parking at a rate set by the hospital for employees.
 The payment for parking is taken as a deduction from their paycheck.